The Impact of Workplace Design on Productivity

 The Impact of Bad Office Design on Productivity

 Gensler conducted a survey in 2005 on how poorly designed offices erode productivity and estimated that poorly designed office spaces could be costing UK businesses up to £135 billion a year.
 Individuals in this survey reported they would be 19% more productive in a better working environment.
+Good office design, accessibility and furniture all work together to ensure workplace productivity is high.
+When these elements are discordant, or aren’t thought through, they can negatively affect productivity.

 What did participants value the highest in good office design?
 Personal space, daylight, and climate control were the most important.

 Dell conducted a 2019 study that found 73% of UK office workers would consider leaving their place of work if the environment didn’t inspire them to fulfil their role.
+There has been a change to this statistic in the last few years, with 42% of UK office workers saying their office doesn’t make them feel valued.

 VIL 2684